disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/calculateaxisanglenode.md

 ## Overview

-The `CalculateAxisAngle` node calculates the angle, in degrees, between specific axes on two sites $i$ and $j$, which are referenced from {{< gui-node "Select" >}} nodes.
+The `AxisAngle` node calculates the angle, in degrees, between specific axes on two sites $i$ and $j$, which are referenced from {{< gui-node "Select" >}} nodes.

 ## Description

-`CalculateAxisAngle` is one of several calculation nodes that determine and store a numerical result, ready for retrieval and use by other nodes in a procedure.
+`AxisAngle` is one of several calculation nodes that determine and store a numerical result, ready for retrieval and use by other nodes in a procedure.

-`CalculateAxisAngle` determines the angle formed between specific axes on two oriented sites $i$ and $j$, mapping the origins of both axes to {0,0,0}.
+`AxisAngle` determines the angle formed between specific axes on two oriented sites $i$ and $j$, mapping the origins of both axes to {0,0,0}.
 The resulting value is measured in degrees.

 ## Options